Content Runner is an online marketplace specifically tailored to written content.

 Alternatively, Users are able to allow Writers to “Take” (assign themselves) an article request directly, without any initial engagement between the Writers and the Users.
 Content Runner recommends that both Users and Writers use this feature judiciously, to avoid miscommunications regarding the expectations of both parties (which may ultimately result in Writers not being paid for the content they deliver).

 Content Runner does not arbitrate disputes unless it has been explicitly contracted to do so.
 Content Runner also does not guarantee payment to Writers until a User formally “accepts” the final product and marks the article request “complete” (a status that is displayed to Writers and Users) through the official Content Runner website mechanism.

 Once an article is completed, the price of the article due to the Writer is credited to the Writer’s account.
 Payments are made to Writers on a weekly basis if a Writer has accrued $30 or more in their account.
 Payments to Writers with less than $30 accrued in their account are made every other week, regardless of the amount.

 Writer payment takes place on Tuesdays.
 Accounts accrue payment up to the point of payment processing.

 Yes.
-Content Runner charges a flat 15% fee, which is levied on the price charged to the User.
+Content Runner charges a service fee on all transactions on the site, beginning at 15%.
 For instance, if a User requests an article for $20, Content Runner will collect $20 from the User and retain $3 as a fee ($20 x 15%).
 The remainder, $17, will be credited to the Writer’s account when the User formally “accepts” the article via the Content Runner platform.